nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The house-related inputs (`pr/`, `l/`, `h/`, `a/`) cannot be edited until a Property is added (See how to add one here).

 Examples:
-* `edit-s 1 n/Chua` Edits only the name of the 1st seller to be `Chua`.
+* `edit-s 1 n/Chua` Edits only the name of the 1st seller on displayed seller list to be `Chua`.
-* `edit-s 2 n/Betsy Crower t/` Edits the name of the 2nd seller to be `Betsy Crower` and clears all existing tags.
+* `edit-s 2 n/Betsy Crower t/` Edits the name of the 2nd seller on displayed seller list to be `Betsy Crower` and clears all existing tags.

 ### `find-s`